mspuja/Drug-Classification-Model-Deployment-Using-Flask-Ngrok/README.md

 Deployment Level :

-In the new python file first of all we have to mount our Google Drive.
+In the new python file first of all we have to mount our Google Drive Account.

 We will install the flask-ngrok using the following command